 Spring showers are finally over and just when you think you’re in the clear, you notice a few spots on your ceiling.
-You pull out your trusty inspection ladder to get a closer look, and you realize you have mold.
+When you pull out your ladder to get a closer look, you realize you have mold.
 Mold is more common than you would think.
 It can be scary, progressive and extremely expensive if you don’t catch and treat it early.
 Mold often grows in obscure places, like your basement, in your bathroom and inside of your walls so it can be difficult to see.
 Mold can grow on any material that is organic so long as it has access to oxygen and moisture.

 How to Prevent It

 - Check for a leaky roof and gutters

 - Build your home with mold-resistant material

 - Keep your in-home humidity between the EPA recommended percentages of 30-50 percent

 What to Do If Water Enters Your Home

 If water enters your home, you should immediately remove all of the wet items and take the appropriate measures to dry it.
 Household items that do not absorb water should be wiped down until they are completely dry.
 If you have recently experienced a flood and your floor is wet, you should remove all damaged flooring that cannot be completely dried.
 Spilled some water on your carpet?
 Even this needs to be blotted and dried within 24 to 48 hours.
 Your walls need attention too if they get wet, as the slightest amount of water can cause mold to grow.
 If you notice water damage on your walls, floor boards or ceiling, first identify what caused it and resolve that issue.
 Then contact a professional to have your home inspected and determine any further steps that need to be taken.

 What to Do If You Catch Mold After It’s Already Grown